Recently, I discovered the Bullet Journal analog system for productivity management.

 In a very brief time, it’s completely changed the way I approach everything having to do with planning, scheduling, and journaling.
 Take a look at this brief video:

 It’s transformed the way I organize my professional and personal pursuits.
 So much so that I’ve dedicated this site to exploring more ways to bring value to others who also use the system.

 After you subscribe, please go to the email account you entered and confirm your subscription.
-I’ll then send you the link to download the Quick Reference Guide & Lessons 1-4 of the Power-User eCourse.
+I’ll then send you the link to download the Quick Reference Guide & Lessons 1 & 2 of the Power-User eCourse.

 It’s easy to understand why if you’ve ever abandoned a journal or notebook.
 It comes down to this: